robandpdx/pentafret/context.md

 For pentatonic and blues scales, the app also displays 5 standard patterns.
 Each pattern is shown on a dedicated fretboard, progressing from the first to the fifth pattern.
 The first pattern starts from the root note in the case of a minor pentatonic scale, and from the next note of the pentatonic scale in the case of a major pentatonic scale.
 E.g., G minor pentatonic will have the same shape as an A# major pentatonic and will start from the third fret, but the highlighted root note will be different.

+## Caged (/caged/[view])

+The CAGED page has two views:
+* Chords
+* Arpeggios

+Both views showcase five sections for each of the five basic chord forms: C, A, G, E, and D. Instead of displaying the entire fretboard, we focus on a specific section to illustrate a chord or arpeggio shape.

-# Notes
+# Context

-* The fretboard always displays 15 frets, plus open notes.
+* The fretboard always displays 15 frets, plus open notes on the notes and scales pages.
 * The app uses 6 strings and standard tuning.
 * The app is available at https://pentafret.com